CristianAltGr/Food-app/README.md

     > Photo of the day
     > Photos of the Earth (You can chose the date)
-    > Info of Asteroids close to the Earth (You can chose the date)
+    > Info of Asteroids close to the Earth (You can chose the date and look the details)
     > Robers Photos (You can chose the Rober and the camera)
     > Info of NASA Projects this month